-Our audit was conducted for the purpose of forming opinions on the financial statements of the Door County Tourism Zone Commission.
-The financial information listed in the table of contests as supplemental information is presented for purposes of additional analysis and is not a required part of the financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Commission's financial statements as a whole.
+The financial information listed in the table of contents as supplemental information, is presented for purposes of additional analysis and are not a required part of the financial statements.
 The supplemental information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.